kckenneth/Commands/C.md

 int *k;
 ```

-Can we assign the interger value to `*k`.
-We cannot.
-We cannot do `*k = 2`.
-It doesn't make sense.
-We need to store the memory address.
-So what we need to do is,
+To store the memory address, so what we need to do is,
 ```
 int *k;
 k = &j;